shivannis/xandr-docs-public/xandr-docs/invest/traffic-quality.md

 ### Does Microsoft Advertising allow bidders/advertisers to bid on ad requests where the UserAgent is not a known standard browser?

 We have a list of banned user agents.
 However, due to the rapid pace of change for many user agents, we can't guarantee we're blocking all unsuitable agents.
-If you see a suspect user agent, please let us know.
+If you see a suspect user agent, let us know.

 ### Does Microsoft Advertising have any detection for 'duplicate' clicks?